Wichita native tops comedy charts on iTunes

 Norton said he understood his parents concern, but it did not stop him.
 He moved in with his brother in Wichita.

-He would also drive to Oklahoma and Kansas City to preform, even if it was only for 2 minutes.
+He would also drive to Oklahoma and Kansas City to perform, even if it was only for 2 minutes.

 “You just have to do what you’ve got to do,” he said.